-Folsom Cordova Unified School District has provided up to four professional development days for certificated staff for the current year and two for the last two years.
+Folsom Cordova Unified School District provided staff with two optional professional development days this school year.
 Each employee is encouraged to grow professionally through self-evaluation and reflection; by attending college and university classes as well as statewide and local workshops; reading professional literature, and networking.
-District-sponsored in-service and training are provided through Professional Learning Communities (PLC), lead teachers, and site level academic, reading, math, science, and technology coaches.
-In addition, our district staff has worked collaboratively to provide an induction program for qualified new teachers.
+District-sponsored in-service training is provided through Professional Learning Communities (PLC) training, lead teachers, Teachers on Special Assignment (TOSA), and site-level academic, reading, math, science, and technology coaches.
+Professional development was also offered on the Science of Reading (SOR), English language development, Positive Behavior and Intervention Supports (PBIS), and on other instructional practices.
+FCUSD district staff works collaboratively to provide an induction program for qualified new teachers and ongoing professional development workshop options.

-In 2019-2020, Folsom Middle School became a Challenge Success School and in 2020-2021 more staff continued to be trained in the Challenge Success Frameworks.
 In the 2021-2022 school year Folsom Middle School staff has been working with Solution Tree to build capacity in Transforming School Culture, Response to Intervention, and Professional Learning Communities implementation.
 Through the leadership of the Folsom Middle School Leadership Team, departments have continual collaboration and training in these areas to strengthen the instructional strategies in the classroom and to meet the needs of all students through the differentiation of instruction.
 In the 2021-2022 school year, Folsom Middle School added an academic coaching position on staff to support teachers with curriculum development and instructional best practices.
-In the current school year, Folsom Middle School is going through the Marzano certification to become a High Reliability School.
+In 2022 Folsom Middle School worked with Marzano Resources on certification to be a High Reliability School.
+In December 2023, Folsom Middle School received certification in Level 1 of High Reliability and will be awarded with this honor in January 2024 at the summit in San Antonio, Texas.
+In the current school year, Folsom Middle School is beginning the certification for Level 2 for a High Reliability School recognition.